kmacko265/Web-Interaction-Process-Analysis----In-progress/README.md

 Session distribution by hits per session was analyzed using Excel pivot tables, grouping sessions into 1–2, 3–5, 6–10, and 10+ hit buckets.

 ### 4.2 KPI #2 – Session Duration / Time Between Hits
+Session duration was calculated as the difference between the first and last interaction within a session, using hit-level timestamps.

-Average session duration was approximately 2.8 minutes; however, the distribution was highly skewed, with extreme outliers exceeding two hours.
-This indicates that long session duration alone does not necessarily reflect good user experience and may be driven by inactivity or technical factors.
+Initial summary statistics showed an average session duration of approximately 2.8 minutes; however, the distribution was highly right-skewed, with extreme values exceeding two hours.

-Session duration alone is a weak indicator of user experience, as very long sessions may reflect inactivity rather than engagement.
+A histogram analysis revealed that most sessions fall within the 0–2 minute range, confirming that short sessions dominate overall user behavior.
+This demonstrates that average session duration alone is a misleading indicator of engagement and should be interpreted in combination with other behavioral KPIs.

 ### 4.3 KPI #3 – Entry vs Exit Steps

 ## 5. Key Findings (So Far)